MiguelMarcelino/Somnus/README.md

 ## Testing environment

 ### Using Database (MySQL)
-- Create a new user on the mysql database: CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'yourpassword';
+- Create a new user on the mysql database: `CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'yourpassword'`;
-- Give permissions to new user: GRANT ALL PRIVILEGES ON *.* TO 'testuser'@'localhost' WITH GRANT OPTION;
+- Give permissions to new user: `GRANT ALL PRIVILEGES ON *.* TO 'testuser'@'localhost' WITH GRANT OPTION`;
-- Flush mysql privileges: FLUSH PRIVILEGES;
+- Flush mysql privileges: `FLUSH PRIVILEGES`;
-- Create Database: CREATE DB somnustestdb;
+- Create Database: `CREATE DB somnustestdb`;
-- Dont forget to change the password in the <i>application-dev.properties </i> file
+- Dont forget to change the password in the `application-dev.properties` file

 ### Running Backend
-- Run using the created bash script file: run_backend_testing.sh
+- You can run the Java backend using the created bash script file: `run_backend_testing.sh`

 <div align="center">